 Error Description: The process cannot access the file because it is being used by another process

 Windows 8.1 Update is shown as Important when you open Windows Update, yet it is unchecked by default.
 You have to check it in order to install it.
-Moreover, if you are on a metered network, Windows 8.1 Update will not install automatically even if you have Automatic Update turned on.
+Moreover, if you are on a metered network, Windows will not install automatically even if you have Automatic Update turned on.
 You will have to connect to an un-metered connection or public Wi-Fi connection to install the update.

 If this update does not install, you can try these suggestions and see if they help you.
 But before you begin, it might be a good idea to uninstall any third-party customization software you may have installed, reverse any system changes you may have made – like relocating your user files or user profiles to another drive and disable your security software, temporarily.

 Windows 8.1 Update will not install automatically on metered networks.
 If you have Automatic Update turned on and are on metered connections you may see a notification Windows Update couldn’t install the updates automatically.
 It is recommended that you connect to an un-metered connection or public Wi-Fi connection and then check for and install the Windows 8.1 Update.

-Also ensure that the Servicing Stack KB2919442 is installed on your computer, as it is a prerequisite for Windows 8.1 Update.
-It should therefore first be installed on your system before your attempt to install Windows 8.1 Update or KB2919355.
-Go get it here if your computer does not have it.
+Also ensure that the required Servicing Stack is installed on your computer, as it usually is a prerequisite.
+It should therefore first be installed on your system before your attempt to install any failing cumulative update.

 Open command prompt as administrator, type the following and hit Enter: